csesoc/trainee-1-2-23t2/README.md

 NPM install in both the backend and frontend directories.

-### Running the Project
+### Running the Frontend

-Run to run the project run
+Run to run the frontend run

 ```shell
 $ cd frontend && npm run dev